SavannahRice/cytometry-viewer/README.md

 4. Run Database Migrations

-   Once the containers are up and running, open a new terminal window and navigate to the project directory.
+   The migration should run automatically.
+In case it doesn't, once the containers are up and running, open a new terminal window and navigate to the project directory.
 Run the following command to apply database migrations:
    ```
    docker compose run django-web python manage.py migrate
    ```